humanprotocol/human-protocol/packages/core-foundry/CORE_README.md

 # Core Contracts Guide

 ## Overview

 This document contains information about scripts that helps with the deployment, initialization and interaction with Core Contracts for Human Protocol.

-## Preparation

 ## Upgrading Contract Using Proxies
-Create an .env file based on .env.example
+-Create an .env file based on .env.example
-Fill out these variables (HMT_ADDRESS, STAKING_PROXY, ESCROW_FACTORY_PROXY, REWARD_POOL_PROXY) with their respective values.
+- Fill out these variables (**HMT_ADDRESS, STAKING_PROXY, ESCROW_FACTORY_PROXY, REWARD_POOL_PROXY**) with their respective values.
-Then, run : ```forge script script/UpgradeProxies.s.sol:UpgradeProxiesScript --rpc-url $NETWORK --broadcast --verify --legacy```
+- Then, run : ```forge script script/UpgradeProxies.s.sol:UpgradeProxiesScript --rpc-url $NETWORK --broadcast --verify --legacy```
-Make sure the PRIVATE_KEY of the address who deployed the proxies is the one running this command.
+- Make sure the PRIVATE_KEY of the address who deployed the proxies is the one running this command.

 ## Testing Contracts